Post Bank (Russia)

-The Post Bank (Pochta Bank pronunciation; Публичное акционерное общество «Почта Банк»; lit.
-'PJSC "Post Bank"') is a Russian PJSC consumer bank founded on January 28, 2016, and obtained a license from the Central Bank of Russia for banking operations No. 650 on March 25, 2016.
+JSC Post Bank (Pochta Bank pronunciation; АО «Почта Банк») was a Russian consumer bank founded on January 28, 2016, and obtained a license from the Central Bank of Russia for banking operations No. 650 on March 25, 2016.
 It was previously the Leto Bank ("Summer Bank"; Лето Банк) under VTB24.
 Prior to that, it was the "Bezhitsa-Bank" (Бежица-Банк) in Bryansk.
-The company's headquarters are in Moscow.
+The company's headquarters were in Moscow.
+The bank completed its merger process with VTB Bank on May 4, 2026 and ceased to exist.

 History

 In 2012, lawyer Dmitry Tretyakov from Tolyatti proposed the Federal Property Management Agency to create the "VTB Post Bank of Russia Post Bank".
 According to Dmitry Tretyakov, his project involved the modernization of post offices at the expense of VTB Bank.
 Earlier, according to the lawyer, the Finnish company Itella and the French La Poste were interested in such cooperation.

 On July 31, 2013, Kirill Dmitriev, who is the head of the Russian Direct Investment Fund (RDIF), sent a letter to both his close friend Kirill Shamalov, who was the son-in-law of Vladimir Putin at the time, and Ksenia Yudaeva (Ксения Юдаева), who headed the expert directorate of the President of Russia at the time.
 In the letter, Dmitriev had minutes of a meeting about establishing a postal bank.

 July 24, 2015: Approved by Dmitry Anatolyevich Medvedev, an agreement was signed between the bank president, Director of Russian Post, Dmitry Evgenevich Strashnov, and Minister of Communications and Mass Media, Nikolay Anatolievich Nikiforov, for the Russian Post to purchase for 5 billion rubles a stake of 50% minus 1 share of Leto Bank (Summer Bank) from VTB24, with the purpose of reorganizing it into the National Post Bank.
 The remaining stake of 50% plus one share will be owned by VTB24, a subsidiary of VTB Bank and VTB Group.
 VTB CEO Andrey Leonidovich Kostin suggested appointing Dmitry Rudenko, the current head of Leto Bank, as the head of Post Bank (Russia).